Un/Potted Bio

 My intellectual life has long been shaped by a somewhat unruly combination of literary criticism, political argument, cinephilia, Jewish ethical traditions, and public-facing institutional work.
 I continue to believe that scholarship matters most when it remains connected to wider human questions — historical memory, justice, collective life, artistic form, and the difficult work of sustaining dialogue across difference.
 Walter Benjamin's suggestion that each generation possesses "a weak messianic power" to redeem unrealized possibilities from the past still strikes me as a source of cautious but practical optimism.

-I joined the University of Victoria in 2006 after three years as an Assistant Professor in the Department of English at the University of South Alabama in Mobile.
-I completed my PhD in Comparative Literature at the University of California, Berkeley, in 2003, where I worked with scholars including Chana Kronfeld, Michael Lucey, and Daniel Boyarin.
-My dissertation examined the work of Aharon Appelfeld and Édouard Glissant, two writers whose very different engagements with memory, exile, history, and language continue to influence my thinking.
+I joined the University of Victoria in 2006 after three years as an Assistant Professor at the University of South Alabama.
+I completed my PhD in Comparative Literature at the University of California, Berkeley, in 2003, where I worked with Chana Kronfeld, Michael Lucey, and Daniel Boyarin.
+My dissertation examined the work of Aharon Appelfeld and Édouard Glissant — two writers whose very different engagements with memory, exile, history, and language continue to influence my thinking.

-My enthusiasm for cinema has also taken more communal forms over the years.
-I worked for several summers with the Jerusalem International Film Festival, have served as a juror for film festivals, directed the Victoria International Jewish Film Festival from 2017–19 after previously serving as its programmer, and have continued to jury films for the Vancouver Jewish Film Festival.
+My enthusiasm for cinema has also taken more communal forms.
+I worked for several summers with the Jerusalem International Film Festival, have directed and programmed the Victoria International Jewish Film Festival, served as a regional programmer for the Victoria Film Festival, and continue to jury films for the Vancouver Jewish Film Festival.
 I remain, unapologetically, a devoted film hobbyist in addition to being a scholar of cinema.

 From time to time I also write creatively.
-Thanks in part to my teenage acting experience at Santa Barbara High School, I have spent many years inventing improbable theatrical universes, shady minor characters, and meandering bedtime narratives for my children — an activity that has turned out to be surprisingly good preparation for committee work and university administration alike.
+Thanks in part to my teenage acting experience at Santa Barbara High School, I have spent many years inventing improbable theatrical universes, shady minor characters, and meandering bedtime narratives for my children — an activity that has turned out to be surprisingly good preparation for university committee work and teaching alike.

 Conversations, disagreements, recommendations, and unexpected correspondences are always welcome; please feel free to contact me.